Rust for Java developers, part 2

 exposed outside of this scope.
 We can see that the function takes ownership of

-, which means the caller would move the String
+a String, which means the caller would move the String ownership to this

 refactoring, or when the type is somewhat verbose.
 But you could just as well

-have the method signature be fn new(person: String) → Greeter
+have the method signature be fn new(person: String) → Greeter.
+Follows the

 block, within curly braces, that is the function’s body.
 When creating the